Yes! 2022 Sweeps Festival returns to Rochester

 Of course, there will also be many local bars, cafes and restaurants to serve you food and drink over the weekend as well as plenty of local vendors on Rochester High Street.
 Similar to 2019, we're also expecting an artisan fair, folk-art/psychic fair, a funfair for the kids, the main festival stage and a real ale tent (yum!) with a fully licensed bar for 2022 too.

-You'll also hopefully be able to enjoy much of what was on offer at last year's Sweeps Festival which included tours of Rochester Cathedral, the Sweeps Concert Night, the awakening of the Jack in the Green and the Sweeps Parade.
+You'll also hopefully be able to enjoy much of what was on offer at the last Sweeps Festival which included tours of Rochester Cathedral, the Sweeps Concert Night, the awakening of the Jack in the Green and the Sweeps Parade.

 Why is it called the Rochester Sweeps Festival?